 Course begins approx. 7pm on Friday and concludes approx. 2pm on Sunday.

-The course is held at Camp Samac, Scouts Canada
+The workshops are held at Camp Samac, Oshawa

 Camp Samac, Scouts Canada

 275 Conlin Rd E